gunk/gunk/README.md

 follow the [installation instructions][go-install] for your specific operating systems.

-Gunk can then be installed in the usual Go fashion:
+Gunk can then be installed in the usual Go fashion, with Go 1.11 or later:

 	go get -u github.com/gunk/gunk

-## Required installs

-    - Go (any specific version?)
-    - Protoc
+You'll also need `protoc` version 3.6 or later to run Gunk.

 ## Usage